 Though a service fraternity (it has no house), Alpha Phi Omega is keenly aware of the necessity of providing a bond to draw the brothers together and enhance chapter spirit; thus Alpha Chi has a very active social program.
-Such events as tobaggan parties (at New Hampshire ski resorts), picnics at area girls' schools, and numerous parties and "beer blasts" help provide enthusiasm among the brothers and promote a feeling of fellowship.
+Such events as toboggan parties, picnics at girls' schools, and numerous parties and "beer blasts" help provide enthusiasm among the brothers and promote a feeling of fellowship.

 Membership in A.P.O. is open to anyone who has a sincere interest in service, a capacity for work, a sense of responsibility, and a desire for fellowship and fun.
-It is not restricted to former scouts, but a special welcome is extended to them.
-Potential members must first complete a term of pledgeship, during which they become acquainted with the chapter and the members with them.
-There is no hazing of pledges.
-Interested students should watch for notices of pledge smokers.
-The brothers of Alphi Chi Chapter, Alpha Phi Omega, extend an invitation to all students desiring membership, to attend any of the Chapter's meetings.
+It is not restricted to former Scouts, but a special welcome is extended to them.
+Potential members must complete a term of pledgeship, during which they become acquainted with the chapter and the brothers with them; there is no hazing of pledges.

+The brothers of Alpha Chi Chapter, Alpha Phi Omega, extend an invitation to all students desiring membership to attend any of the Chapter's meetings.

 AMERICAN INSTITUTE OF AERONAUTICS AND ASTRO-NAUTICS The basic objective of the American Institute of Aeronautics and Astronautics is to promote effective technical communications in aeronautics and astronautics through technical publications, national and local meetings, and public information services.
-Having over 32,000 members, the A.I.A.A. represents all disciplines in this challenging field in science and engineering The Student Branch represents the only way for an M.I.T. student to join the national organization at the lower student rates (about 30% of national dues).
+Having over 32,000 members, the A.I.A.A. represents all disciplines in this challenging field in science and engineering.
+The Student Branch represents the only way for an M.I.T. student to join the national organization at the lower student rates (about 30% of national dues).
 Student members receive a subscription to Astronautics and Aeronautics magazine as well as several smaller publications published especially for students.
 Students are also invited to make use of the A.I.A.A. aerospace library, one of the world's most comprehensive in this field.
 Students may also attend special technical sessions at reduced rates.

 The Student Branch at M.I.T. presents films on aircraft topics, speakers, and field trips in the Boston area, as interests (and time) of the members dictate.
 It also provides several monetary awards to members, including one for the best talk made by a student at a local branch meeting and one covering expenses of a member to the Northeastern Student Conference.
 This meeting, held annually in co-operation with the Canadian Aeronautics and Space Institute, offers sizeable cash prizes to student authors of superior technical papers.

 Special interim memberships are available to freshmen and sophomores at approximately 20% of the regular student dues.
 Members of these classes who are interested in aeronautics and astronautics are encouraged to join, as the A.I.A.A. offers an excellent way of meeting others of similar interests and of discussing the field with upperclassmen in an informal, relaxed atmosphere.